State to oppose John Waters and Gemma O’Doherty challenge to Covid-19 laws

 Supporters crowd into courtroom and are cleared by gardaí due to social distancing

-A view of supporters of John Waters and Gemma O’Doherty outside the Four Courts Photograph: Tom Hona
+A view of supporters of John Waters and Gemma O’Doherty outside the Four Courts Photograph: Tom Honan

 The State is to oppose a High Court challenge by John Waters and Gemma O’Doherty aimed at striking down laws introduced by the State arising out of the Covid-19 pandemic.